-After completing the games and deciding whether to donate some of the earnings, participants were asked to evaluate the different partners they played with, on several personality trait dimensions.
-The questions were inspired by the Stereotype Content Model (Fiske et al., 2002), and participants were asked to evaluate whether each partner they played with was warm, nice, sincere, capable, confident, and talented.
-Additionally, participants were asked to rate their overall satisfaction from each of their game partners.
-Participants’ evaluations of the players they played with in the dictator game can provide evidence for the stereotypes attributed to each of the four social groups (because in this game, partners did not do anything).
+After completing the games and deciding whether and how much to donate their earnings, participants were asked to evaluate their partners along several personality trait dimensions.
+In an instrument built on the Stereotype Content Model (Fiske, Cuddy, Glick, & Xu, 2002), participants were asked to evaluate the degree to which each partner they played with was warm, nice, sincere, capable, confident, and talented.
+Additionally, participants were asked to rate their overall satisfaction with each of their game partners.
+Because partners in the dictator game were completely passive, it was assumed that participants’ evaluations of them would be based entirely on stereotypes attributed to each of the four social groups.

-Figure VII illustrates the average evaluation of the partners from the 4 social groups in the dictator game, across the six dimensions of personality traits.
-The differences across the social groups in the evaluation of all traits other than 'confident' are significant in an ANOVA test (p < 0.01), even though the partner in this game is completely passive.
-Women and Ashkenazi Jewish men were perceived as the warmest, nicest, most talented, etc., whereas Arabs were evaluated the lowest in all of these traits.
-Some of the stereotypes are driven by a subgroup of the participants.
-Interestingly, men perceived women as warmer by 11.6% compared to the warmth attributed to the partners in the rest of the groups (p < 0.01), while no significant evidence emerged that women perceive women as warmer compared to all other groups.
-Finally, the differences across the social groups in the overall satisfaction from the partner in the dictator game are significant (F(4,998) = 3.02, p < 0.05), and in a similar order – with women as partners receiving the highest satisfaction rate and Arab partners the lowest.
+Figure 7 illustrates the average evaluation of the partners from the four social groups in the dictator game, across the six dimensions of personality traits.
+The differences across the social groups in the evaluation of the traits, with the exception of “confident,” were significant in an ANOVA test (p < 0.01).
+Women and Ashkenazi Jewish men were perceived as the warmest, nicest, most talented, and the like, whereas Arabs were evaluated the lowest on all of these traits.
+Interestingly, men perceived women partners as warmer by 11.6% than their partners in the other groups (p < 0.01), whereas no significant evidence emerged that women perceived women as warmer than anyone else.
+Finally, the differences in overall satisfaction with the partner across the social groups were significant (F(4,998) = 3.02, p < 0.05), and in a similar order—with women as partners receiving the highest satisfaction rate and Arab partners the lowest.

-Figure 7: Evaluation of Partners in the Dictator Game (Bars)
+Figure 7: Evaluation of Partners in the Dictator Game

-In figure VIII, we show the traits ascribed to members of the five social groups on a two-dimensional system, distinguishing between the traits associated with warmth and the traits associated with competence.
-The dimensions were constructed using factor analysis and fit with the literature in the field of stereotypes.
-The warmth dimension includes the traits ‘warm,’ ‘nice,’ and ‘sincere.’
-The competence dimension includes the traits ‘capable,’ ‘confident,’ and ‘talented.’
-As evident from this data, on one hand Arabs are viewed as the least warm and competent; and on the other hand, Ashkenazi men and women are viewed as the warmest and most competent – men are considered slightly more competent and women slightly warmer.
+In Figure 8, we show the traits ascribed to members of the five social groups on a two-dimensional system, distinguishing between the traits associated with warmth and those associated with competence.
+The dimensions were constructed using factor analysis and in accord with the literature of stereotypes.
+The warmth dimension included the traits “warm,” “nice,” and “sincere.”
+The competence dimension included the traits “capable,” “confident,” and “talented.”
+As evident from this data, Arabs were viewed as the least warm and competent, whereas Ashkenazi men and women were viewed as the warmest and most competent, with Ashkenazi men being considered slightly more competent and Ashkenazi women slightly warmer.

-Figure 8: Evaluation of Partners in the Dictator Game (Scatter)
+Figure 8: Evaluation of Partners in the Dictator Game